Additive structure of totally positive quadratic integers: Estimating norms

 \section{Estimating norms}

-We have seen in Proposition~\ref{prop:two-indeco} that (up to conjugacy) every element of $\mathcal O_K^+$ can be uniquely written in the form $e\alpha_{i, r}+f\alpha_{i, r+1}$, where $i\geq -1$ is odd, $0\leq r\leq u_{i+2}-1$, $e\geq 1$, and $f\geq 0$.
-We will now estimate the norm of such an element, generalizing the results concerning indecomposables by Dress, Scharlau, Jang, Kim, the second author (and others)~\cite{dress_scharlau_1982, jang_kim_2016, kala_2016_jnt}; here we will use the notation introduced at the end of Section \ref{sec:prelim}.
+We have seen in Theorem~\ref{prop:two-indeco} that (up to conjugation) every element of $\mathcal O_K^+$ can be uniquely written in the form $e\alpha_{i, r}+f\alpha_{i, r+1}$, where $i\geq -1$ is odd, $0\leq r\leq u_{i+2}-1$, $e\geq 1$, and $f\geq 0$.
+We will now estimate the norm of such an element, generalizing the results concerning indecomposables by Dress, Scharlau, Jang, Kim, the second author (and others)~\cite{dress_scharlau_1982,jang_kim_2016,kala_2016_jnt}; here we will use the notation introduced at the end of Section~\ref{sec:prelim}.

-Let us start by recalling the following classical fact (for the proof see, e.g., \cite[Proposition~5]{kala_2016_jnt} and \cite[Lemma~3]{blomer_kala_2017}).
+Let us start by recalling the following classical fact (for the proof see, e.g.,~\cite[Proposition~5]{kala_2016_jnt} and~\cite[Lemma~3]{blomer_kala_2018}).